petr-motejlek/elk/README.md

 ## More k8s nodes

-It is possible to edit the `cluster/Vagrantfile` and increase the number of nodes that the k8s cluster will use.
-(In such case, I would also suggest increasing the number of replicas in `longhorn/main.tf` to 2 or 3).
+It is possible to edit the `cluster/k8s/main.tf` and increase the number of nodes that the k8s cluster will use (local variable `nodes`).
+(In such case, I would also suggest increasing the number of replicas in `cluster/longhorn/main.tf` to 2 or 3 and probably also the number of CPUs and RAM in `host/Vagrantfile`).
-In case one has a machine powerful enough to sustain them, feel free to use it.
+In case one has a machine powerful enough to sustain more nodes, feel free to use it.
 I had a lot of trouble to get to these specific resource limitations in order to get one node running.
 Multiple nodes were not working properly due to CPU exhaustion on my laptop.